Lawyers for Mid Range Drink Driving NSW

 You will be charged with mid-range drink driving if you are caught driving with a blood alcohol concentration of between 0.080 – 0.149.

-There is a period of disqualification from driving for those convicted of mid-range drink driving, except for circumstances where the magistrate agrees to a section 10.
+There is a period of disqualification from driving for those convicted of mid-range drink driving, except for circumstances where the magistrate agrees to a section 10 dismissal or conditional release order.

-If you are granted a Section 10, you are found guilty, but not you are not convicted, disqualified or fined.
+If you are granted a non conviction order, you are found guilty, but not you are not convicted, disqualified or fined.

 What are the penalties for a first offence?